malikiyanda-kuflink/infra-terraformcontrol/README.md

 This repository manages the **Infrastructure as Code (IaC)** for the Kuflink AWS environment(s), using Terraform.

-It is structured according to industry best practices for modular, layered Terraform architecture.
+It is structured to be modular, layered Terraform architecture.

 ---